Meet the enemy – Jeep, Truck & 4x4 Death Wobble

 - Steering box sector shaft play (this is what your pitman arm bolts to any side to side and its bad)

 TIP Have a buddy wiggle the steering wheel left to right while you watch all the ball joints, rod ends, and suspension bushings.
 A rod end is bad if it has ANY in out motion, rotational is fine.
-A ball joint is bad if you can grab the top of the bottom of the tire – push and pull and feel movement.
-A suspension bushing will have a small amount of give, but it should NOT be excessive.
+A ball joint is bad if you can grab the top of the bottom of the tire – push and pull and see side to side or up down movement.
+A rubber suspension bushing will have a small amount of give, but it should NOT be excessive.

 If you can’t find it… bring it to us to inspect and replace whatever is broken.
 (Ya it’s a shameless self plug, but we really are good at doing this)